 Teaching Kids about the Dangers of Tobacco

-Moffitt Healthy Kidz will hold a Tobacco Dangers Seminar from 9:30 to 11 a.m.
+Moffitt Healthy Kidz will hold a Dangers of Tobacco Awareness Education Seminar at 10 a.m.
 Nov.
-4 at A Brighter Community Head Start, 1613 N. Marion St. Using models of healthy and diseased lungs, presenters will show the multiple health problems that can arise from using tobacco products.
+18 at Richardson Montessori Academy, 9390 N. Florida Ave.
+Using models of healthy and diseased lungs, presenters will show the multiple health problems that can arise from using tobacco products.
 Children will also be asked to sign the Tobacco Free Partnership Hillsborough’s Tobacco Free Pledge.
 More than 2,000 children have signed the pledge since the program’s inception.

 Need Help to Quit Smoking?

-The Lung and Thoracic Tumor Education (LATTE) Fall Forum will be held from 11 a.m. to 1 p.m.
+The Lung and Thoracic Tumor Education (LATTE) program will hold a special educational forum from 11:30 a.m. to 1 p.m.
 Nov.
-7 at New Covenant Church, 3470 Woodridge Drive, The Villages.
+6 at The Club at The Strand, 5840 Strand Blvd., Naples.
 Patients, families, caregivers and the public are invited to this free event.
-Dr. Lary A. Robinson, thoracic surgeon and co-director of the Center for Infection Research in Cancer, will present “Updates in Research: The Role of Infectious Diseases in Cancer Development.”
-Lung cancer advocate Larry Grimes will discuss “Memories in Motion: The Reason I Advocate.”
+Dr. Scott Antonia, thoracic department chair and co-leader of the Immunology Program, will present “Immunotherapy Research for the Treatment of Lung Cancer and Other Malignancies.”
+The forum will also feature a survivor speaker who will detail their cancer journey during “Through My Eyes: Stories of Survivorship.”
 A Q-and-A discussion will follow.
 The Faces of Lung Cancer project will be on display, and educational materials will be available.

 Veterans Encouraged to Schedule Lung Screenings

-In honor of Veterans Day, Moffitt is teaming up the Lung Cancer Alliance and Vietnam Veterans of America to encourage veterans to call or come in Nov.
-6-12 for a lung cancer risk assessment and if needed, schedule a chest CT scan — the first step in the screening process that can save lives
+In honor of Veterans Day, Moffitt is teaming up with the Lung Cancer Alliance and Vietnam Veterans of America to encourage veterans to call or come in for a lung cancer assessment, and if needed, to schedule a CT scan from Nov.
+9-14.

 Many veterans are not aware that they are among those at highest risk for lung cancer and that screening with low-dose CT scans can save lives.The Department of Defense included cigarettes in K-rations until 1976, and consequently more than 70 percent of Vietnam veterans smoked.
 An estimated 50 percent still do.
 Studies have shown that risk is exacerbated by exposure to other known carcinogens such as Agent Orange, radon, asbestos, beryllium, diesel fuel exhaust and other battlefield emissions.
 Estimates of excess lung cancer risk and mortality among veterans range from 25 to 75 percent.